JAruliah/chat-app/README.md

 ## Description

-Project is made using nodejs, express, socket.io, react and typescript.
-Users will be able to join chat rooms with a unique username chosen by the user.
+In this project users will be able to join chat rooms with a unique username chosen by the user.
 There are three chat rooms users can join.
 For each chat room a total number of active users in the room is displated.
 In the chat room, a list of active users will be displayed and each message will have the author of the message and the time it was sent.
 This is all done in real time.

+## Built With
+- Typescript
+- React
+- Nodejs
+- Express
+- MongoDB
+- Socket.io
+- SCSS
+- Tailwind

 ## Getting Started